If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 A: Again it is about curing.
 The longer you wait the better.
 After you stop misting the walls, you want to wait until the plaster dries out and watch for cracking of the scratch coat.
 Once the plaster is completely dry, you can prepare for the brown coat.

-Q: Is there a best practice for removing plaster from wood surfaces that were accidently touched?
+Q: Is there a best practice for removing plaster from wood surfaces that were accidentally touched?

 A: This is tough because the plaster will likely have stained the wood.
 The best option is to use vinegar to neutralize the lime.
 Be sure to check the reaction on the wood some where hidden before you go to town with this option!